EdgeVerve/oe-batch-processing/README.md

 1. all business validations and rules are applied for each record during the insert/update
 2. the application processing is load-balanced automatically, taking advantage of the application's infrastructure.

-Considering the above, the oe-cloud batch-processing solution is built as a separate nodejs module (not included in the *oe-cloud* framework).
+Considering the above, the *oc-Cloud* batch-processing solution is built as a separate nodejs module (not included in the *oc-Cloud* framework).
 It can be "required" and its main function called by anyone (for e.g., by a batch client, or a batch scheduler or Node-RED, etc.,) who wishes to start a batch job for processing a file containing text data, one record per line.
+Status of each record that is processed, as well as the batch run summary are persisted into the *oc-Cloud* application for audit / recovery / analysis purposes.

 ## Implementation

-The *oe-cloud batch-processing* module is available at http://evgit/oecloud.io/batch-processing.
+The *oe-Cloud batch-processing* module is available at http://evgit/oecloud.io/batch-processing.

 This module exports a `processFile ( filePath, options, jobService, cb )` function - to be called by a batch client who wishes to start a batch job.
+The function processes each record in the file and saves the result of each record insert/update into a *oc-Cloud* model called `BatchStatus`.
+At the end of the file processing, it saves the summary of the batch processing into another *oc-Cloud* model called `BatchRun`

 The `processFile(..)` function takes the following arguments, which need to be provided by the client -